aMorris2016/Cyclistic/README.md

 - Cleaned data and merged data set “cyclistic_2021_tripdata_cleaned” has a total of 5,530,872 rows

 ## Analyze and Share
 BigQuery, SQL and Tableau were used to derive insights on how Cyclistic casual users and and members ride differently.

+Cyclistic groups customers into two categories:
+  - Members are customers who purchased annual memberships
+  - Casual riders are customers who purchased single-ride or full-day passes

 ### Total ride trips
 ```